Happy heavenly birthday William. The best spirited Boston Cream Pie a way to celebrate you.

 The recipe is designed to make 12 cupcakes, but I chose to make a 6-inch round cake plus 6 cupcakes from the batter.
 I think William would have eaten the whole cake himself.Print

-4 ounces (120 grams) semisweet or bittersweet chocolate, cut into pieces
+4 ounces (120 grams) semisweet or bittersweet chocolate, chopped

 3 tablespoons (42 grams) unsalted butter